stevana/stateful-pbt-with-fakes/README-unprocessed.md

       Got: Unregister_ (Left bad argument)
 ```

-As we can see unregister fails, when it in fact so should succeed (we've
+As we can see, unregister fails when it in fact should succeed.
+We've registered
-registered `"e"` so we should be allowed to unregister it, but the real
+`"e"` so we should be allowed to unregister it, but the real implementation has,
-implementation has due to the bug forgot that the registration happened).
+due to the bug, forgot that the registration happened.

 Let's move on to the parallel tests, all we need to add is: